LeiRui/M4-visualization-exp/src/main/java/org/apache/iotdb/jarCode/README.md

 # To build Jars
 - Firstly install iotdb locally:
 ```
-git clone -b M4-visualization http://github.com/apache/iotdb.git
+git clone -b research/M4-visualization http://github.com/apache/iotdb.git
 mvn clean install -DskipTests -pl -distribution
 ```

-- Then set the `mainClass` and `artifactId` in the pom.xml as `WriteData`/`QueryData`.
+- Then set the `finalName` and `mainClass` in the pom.xml as `WriteData`/`QueryData`.

-- Finally run `mvn clean package`, and then `WriteData-0.12.4.jar`/`QueryData-0.12.4.jar` will be ready.
+- Run `mvn clean package`, and then `WriteData-jar-with-dependencies.jar`/`QueryData-jar-with-dependencies.jar` will be ready.

+- Finally, rename them as `WriteData-0.12.4.jar`/`QueryData-0.12.4.jar` respectively.